Weyl images of Kantor pairs: Root graded Lie algebras

 \subsection{Root graded Lie algebras}

 Let $\De$ be a root system.
-A \emph{$\De$-grading} of a Lie algebra $\rL$ is a $Q_\De$-grading of $\rL$ such that $\supp_{Q_{\Delta}}(\rL) \subseteq \Delta \cup \set{0}$, where $\supp_{Q_{\Delta}}(\rL)$ denotes the \emph{support} of $\rL$ in $Q_\De$.
+A \emph{$\De$-grading} of a Lie algebra $\rL$ is a $Q_\De$-grading of $\rL$ such that $\supp_{Q_{\Delta}}(\rL) \subseteq \Delta \cup \set0$, where $\supp_{Q_{\Delta}}(\rL)$ denotes the \emph{support} of $\rL$ in $Q_\De$.
 In that case we call $\rL$ together with the $\De$-grading a \emph{$\De$-graded Lie algebra}.
-(We note that this definition is less restrictive than the one used in \cite{ABG}, \cite{BS} and several earlier papers, since we do not assume the existence of a grading subalgebra.)
+(We note that this definition is less restrictive than the one used in \cite{ABG}, \cite{BS} and several earlier papers, since we do not assume the existence of a grading subalgebra.
+Our usage is natural here---see in particular Section 3---and will not cause the reader any confusion.)
 If $\Delta$ is irreducible of type $\Xn$, we often say that $\rL$ is \emph{$\Xn$-graded}; and we often refer to a $Q_{\Delta}$-graded isomorphism of $\Xn$-graded Lie algebras as an \emph{$\Xn$-graded isomorphism}.

 If we fix a base $\Gamma= \set{\al_1,\dots,\al_n}$ for $\De$, we can identify $Q_\De$ with $\bbZ^n$ using the $\bbZ$-basis $\Gamma$ for $Q_\De$.
 With this identification, every $\De$-graded Lie algebra is a $\bbZ^n$-graded Lie algebra (but not conversely of course).